 To measure your humidity levels inside the storage container you should use a hygrometer.
 I use the cheap, accurate and pocket-size Habor Hygrometer Humidity Gauge.

-If your filament already has absorbed moisture you can use a food dehydrator to get rid of it.
+If your filament already has absorbed moisture you can use a professional filament dryer to solve your issues from here on out.

 Sunlight can give the opposite effect from humidity, essentially over-drying out filaments and again, causing a low quality final print.

 It can have the effect of making your end product brittle and easily breakable.
 Make sure the area where your printer is doesn’t have direct sunlight shining on it.